sisinflab/GTE-Zero-Shot-Recsys/README.md

 To generate query/item representations, navigate to the folder `product_search/`.
 Here there are several scripts to generate the query/item representations and cache them with all the models considered in the paper.

 > [!NOTE]
-> For the `text-embedding-3-large` you are required to put your ENDPOINT and API-KEY to access to OpenAI models.
+> For `text-embedding-3-large` please ensure that your OpenAI API endpoint and API key are correctly inserted into the corresponding script.

 To generate `blair` embeddings (for `base` and `large` variants) you may run the following commands:
 ```bash